addisonElliott/SCIC/README.md

 Cadence's simulator software *SimVision* should pop up.
 There will not be a detailed discussion on using SimVision, since it is fairly self explanatory.
 You can navigate through the Design Browser on the left to find wires that you want to add to the waveform window.
 You can add them by right-clicking and select "Send to Waveform Window".
 Once you have all the wires you want in the Waveform Window, you cans elect the "Play" icon in the toolbar to run the simulation.
 There is a bar at the bottom that can be dragged to change at what point of time you are viewing.
 See screenshots below for details on the process described.

 **TODO: Attach screenshots here...**

+## Synthesis

+TODO: Do this

+## Synthesis with Place & Route

+TODO: Do this

 # Simulating with Icarus Verilog
 **Note:** If this is your first time installing [Icarus Verilog](http://iverilog.icarus.com/), then you will need to make sure that the binary path is in your PATH variable.
 This will allow you to run the commands *iverilog*, *vvp* and *gtkwave* in your repository path.
 During installation, you will want to check the option to install gtkwave as well.
 Icarus Verilog must **not** be installed in a path with spaces or else the commands will fail.
 The following two paths must be added to your PATH variable: